 All subscribers will receive health advisories, which are issued when air pollution is expected to quickly increase and reach the “Unhealthy” AQI level (>150).
 Health advisories will be issued every day during an air quality emergency.

 This service is free of charge.
-You are only required to provide your email or cell phone number and your ZIP code.
+You are only required to provide your email and your ZIP code.
 This information will not be shared with any other organization and you can change your preferences at any time.
 With EnviroFlash, you will receive advance notice so that you can take action to reduce pollution and reduce your exposure to unhealthy air quality.